Roman Červenka: Playing career

 On 2 May 2012, Červenka signed a one-year contract with a base salary of $975,000 and a maximum of $3.775 million with the Calgary Flames of the National Hockey League (NHL).
 His debut with the team was delayed by the 2012–13 NHL lockout, during which he returned to play for Slavia Praha.
 He appeared in 9 games for the team, scoring 13 points.
 He left the team due to injury, then returned to action with Lev Praha of the KHL, but suffered another injury after only five games.
 He was further sidelined by a blood clot issue that left him out of the Flames' lineup to start the 2012–13 NHL season. Červenka missed the first three games of the season before making his NHL debut on 26 January 2013 in a 4–3 victory over the Edmonton Oilers.
 He scored his first NHL point (an assist) in the following game, against the Colorado Avalanche. Červenka's year with the Flames was disappointing largely due to missing training camp, subpar conditioning, struggling with the English language and coaches finding his defensive zone play to be a liability.

 On 16 May 2013, Červenka returned to the KHL after signing a three-year contract with SKA Saint Petersburg.
 He left after two years and then spent the 2015–16 season with Piráti Chomutov of the Czech Extraliga; he scored 23 goals and provided 38 assists in 49 games during the regular season, ranking first in league scoring.

 In March 2016, he signed with HC Fribourg-Gottéron of the Swiss National League (NL).
 After two seasons in Fribourg, on 23 May 2018, Červenka joined ZSC Lions on a one-year contract.
-On 20 June 2019, Červenka signed a one-year contract with his third Swiss club, SC Rapperswil-Jona Lakers, to remain in the NL.
+On 20 June 2019, Červenka signed a one-year contract with his third Swiss club, SC Rapperswil-Jona Lakers, to remain in the NL. Červenka played for five years for the Lakers, serving as captain for the 2022-23 season, before returning to the ELH by signing a two-year deal with HC Dynamo Pardubice.